Stephen-ODriscoll/PlutoUtils/docs/lru_cache.md

 Takes a key and returns a **bool** representing whether that key exists in the cache.

 #### insert()
-Takes a key and value, and inserts it into the cache.
+Takes a key and a value and inserts it into the cache.
 If the key already exists, it is updated with the new value and moved to the front of the least recently used list.

 #### get()
 Takes a key and a modifyable reference to a value.